Audio version:

 But before I do that, and now the music’s moved on to Mozart’s Clarinet Concerto let me explain how I got here.

-Well the back story as people call such as this is that I’ve been at this University before, twice.
-The first time for a Sociology degree, was when I was still a boy and so long ago most of the buildings, including this one, won’t remember me.
-Then the second time is these years I’m writing about.
-Arriving here exhausted in the aftermath of several decades of self-employment in and around social enterprise, and where one of my efforts had recently failed, I was wanting a change of scene and direction from all that.
+Well the back story as people call such as this is that I’ve been at this University twice before.
+The first time for a Sociology degree when I was still a boy, and so long ago most of the buildings won’t remember me.
+Then the second time is these recent years I’m writing about.
+Arriving here after several decades of self-employment and community activism I’d been looking for a change of scene and direction.
 And an opportunity to apply to the University for a PhD about Port Sunlight was the welcome and to be honest flattering change that was offered.
 I applied, was interviewed, talked mostly about my work with Sarah as A Sense of Place and also as part of the Granby 4 Streets Community Land Trust, so practical stuff rather than anything very academic.
 And I got in.

-For what would start with an introductory MA year, then the PhD, to make up for the very long time since my first degree I suppose.
+For what would start with an introductory MA year, then go on to the PhD, to make up for the very long time since my first degree I suppose.
 And involved, early on and by the grace and favour of the Village Trust there, several months where I went and lived in Port Sunlight while I wrote a science fiction story for my MA Dissertation.
-Which contained time travelling, imaginary interviews and research2, a walk-on part from David Bowie and got me an end of year graduation award from the University.
-The zenith of my entire return, as it turned out.
-Which I would bring to a relief of an end myself part way through the attempted Utopian PhD that followed.
-When further adventurous writing of the Port Sunlight type turned out to be not so welcomed a second time around.
+Which contained time travelling, imaginary interviews with several long dead people1, including a walk-on part featuring singing and cynicism from David Bowie, and got me an end of year “Best of” graduation award from the University.
+The zenith of my entire return it would turn out.
+After I brought the whole thing to an end part way through the attempted PhD about Utopia that followed.
+When further adventurous writing of the Port Sunlight type turned out to be entirely unwelcome a second time around.

-But it was a good adventure I’ve come to realise recently, after years of thinking it was all a mistake.
+But it was actually a good adventure I’ve come to realise recently, after years of feeling it was all a mistake.
 An adventure well worth the doing and almost entirely the welcome change I’d come for.
-Good people were met, old work and in fact all work was eventually left behind in the years it took.
-And, added bonus, I walked away with the life-long library card I’m treating as my invitation to come back now for what I’m imagining as a very different time to the previous two.
-One where I’ll be able to do, write and read whatever I like, with no expectations from anyone I’ll do anything other than inhabit its Libraries (this isn’t its only one) and read as much of them as I want.
-Having no critical or any other theories to wrestle with and no PhD supervisors (sorry about last time, PhD supervisors) waiting frustratedly for the academic writing I wouldn’t and, to be quite honest, couldn’t do last time around.
-Instead I’d have the glorious freedom this time to sit right where I am, writing the likes of this and reading whatever I wanted for as long as I live.
-That’d be good wouldn’t it?
+Good people were met, old work and in fact all paid and voluntary work were eventually left behind in the years it took.
+And, added bonus, I walked away with the life-long library card I’m treating, today, as my invitation to come back for what I’m imagining as a very different time to the previous two.
+One where I’ll be able to do, write and read whatever I like, with no expectations on me to do anything other than inhabit its Libraries and read as much of them as I want.
+There’ll be no critical or any other theories to wrestle with and no PhD supervisors (sorry about last time, PhD supervisors) waiting frustratedly for the academic writing I wouldn’t and, to be quite honest, couldn’t do last time around.
+Instead I’ll have the glorious freedom to sit right where I am, write stuff like this and read whatever I want for as long as I live.
+Sounds good doesn’t it?
+Sort of Utopian!

 I’ll say some more about all that either later today or someday soon.
 But right now I’m ready to go and look for the George Eliot.